Quasi-Einstein shearfree spacetimes lifted from Sasakian manifolds: Shearfree congruences of null geodesics and CR geometry

-The vector field $\ks=\frac{\partial}{\partial r}$ is shearfree for all metrics of the family above.
-The family depends only on the CR structure of $M$ but not on the choice of the representatives of the forms $(\mu, \lambda)$.\\
+The vector field $\ks = \frac{\partial}{\partial r}$ is shearfree for all metrics of the family \eqref{shearfreemetric}.
+This family of metrics is independent of the choice of coframe $(\mu, \lambda),$ depending only on the CR structure of $M$.
+With respect to the choice of coframe on $\mathscr{M}$